smarbaf/Battleships/README.md

 # Battleships
 Model of the Battleship Game

-Domain Model and Interactions:
+## Domain Model and Interactions:

-Classes are ship and grid and location
+Classes are Ship, Board
+Interactions: ship is placed on board (location can be an argument on the method)